Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 What is the Dysregulated Nervous System?

 When your nervous system is dysregulated, your body’s stress response either remains active for an extended period or shuts down too quickly.
 After pressure, it has trouble regaining equilibrium.
-You need a balanced neurological system to recognise and control your emotions without letting them rule you.
+You need a balanced neurological system to recognize and control your emotions without letting them rule you.
 Regulating emotions is more difficult when the body is unstable.

 Additionally, research in Frontiers in Psychology confirms that emotional regulation skills strongly predict nervous system resilience3.